Direct guaranteed lower eigenvalue bounds with optimal a priori convergence rates for the bi-Laplacian: Numerical experiments in D

 \subsection{Dumbbell-slit domain}

-The principal and fourth eigenvalue $\lambda_1= 80.93261350$ and $\lambda_4=386.80177939$ on the non-convex Dumbbell domain with a slit $\Omega:=(-1,1)\times(-1,5)\setminus ([0,1)\times \{0\}\cup [1,3]\times [-0.75,1])$ of \cref{fig:StartTriangulation}.a are approximated with Bogner-Fox-Schmidt and Aitken extrapolation as in \cite{CGal14}. \cref{fig:adaptive_Dumbbell_intro} has been discussed in the introduction as an example where uniform mesh-refining leads to a better GLB from \eqref{eq:GLB_CR_Morley} than adaptive refinement.
+The principal and fourth eigenvalue $\lambda_1= 80.93261350$ and $\lambda_4=386.80177939$ on the non-convex dumbbell domain with a slit $\Omega:=(-1,1)\times(-1,5)\setminus ([0,1)\times \{0\}\cup [1,3]\times [-0.75,1])$ of \cref{fig:StartTriangulation}.a are approximated with Bogner-Fox-Schmidt and Aitken extrapolation as in \cite{CGal14}. \cref{fig:adaptive_Dumbbell_intro} has been discussed in the introduction as an example where uniform mesh-refining leads to a better GLB from \eqref{eq:GLB_CR_Morley} than adaptive refinement.
+The complex geometry suggests a large computational pre-asymptotic regime, but the new method converges systematically even for course triangulations.
 The example provides striking numerical evidence for the superiority of the adaptive version of the extra-stabilized Morley eigensolver.